drbean/edit/tsailin/pasteur_perspective.md

-**Reconciling Conflicts between Knowledge Creation and Knowledge Utilization at Entrepreneurial Universities: The Pasteurian Orientation Perspective**
+**Reconciling Conflict between Knowledge Creation and Knowledge Utilization at Entrepreneurial Universities: A Pasteurian Orientation Perspective**

 **Abstract**

-This paper develops the concept of Pasteurian orientation (PO), which reflects university departments\' reform on organizational strategies and structures to achieve both knowledge creation and knowledge utilization simultaneously in the new era of entrepreneurial universities.
-Furthermore, we elaborate on a model that consists of four major hypotheses and developing PO as a mediator between organizational antecedents and collective efficacy.
-The paper collects a dataset of 634 department administrators and non-administrative faculty members from 99 departments among six Taiwanese universities via a postal questionnaire survey.
-The regression results indicate that organizational munificence and organizational flexibility as the contextual antecedents are positively associated with PO development in departments.
-Knowledge creation is a significant contributor to develop knowledge utilization.
+This paper develops the concept of the Pasteurian orientation (PO) as the best approach to understanding reforms by university departments of their organizational strategies and structures to foster both knowledge creation and knowledge utilization in the new era of the entrepreneurial university.
+We put forward a model and four major hypotheses that posit PO as a mediator between a department's organizational antecedents and collective departmental efficacy.
+The paper reports a dataset of responses from 634 department administrators and non-administrative faculty members from 99 departments at six Taiwanese universities collected via a postal questionnaire survey.
+Regression results indicate that organizational munificence and organizational flexibility, as contextual antecedents, are positively associated with a department's PO development, at the same time as knowledge creation is a significant contributor to development of knowledge utilization.
-PO development is positively associated with departmental collective efficacy.
-Also, balancing knowledge creation and knowledge utilization with PO development has a positive mediating effect on the relationship between contextual antecedents and collective efficacy.
-This paper concludes that developing PO of university departments acts as a crucial factor in facilitating departments toward the transformation of entrepreneurial universities.
-Policy and managerial and implications are also suggested.
+PO development is also positively associated with departmental collective efficacy, and balancing knowledge creation and knowledge utilization by means of PO development has a positive mediating effect on the relationship between contextual antecedents and this collective efficacy.
+The paper concludes that developing the PO of university departments acts as a crucial factor in facilitating their role in the transformation from traditional university into entrepreneurial university.
+Policy and managerial implications are also suggested.

 **Keywords**: Entrepreneurial universities, Pasteurian orientation,